Metal and Ceramic Injection Molding

 Patents related to MIM and CIM are analyzed in the subsequent chapter.
 The final chapter provides detailed profiles of nearly 200 top companies, including patents owned by each and company financials where specific data is available.

 Since the industry is highly technical in nature, the report has a strong focus on the technical details of the industry, and should provide numerous tips, guidance and data sets to companies already working in the MIM industry with one material or process and want to branch out into other materials and processes.

-Vijay Subramanian has a PhD in Materials Science and has extensive experience in the field of materials, including an in-depth understanding of metal powders and their applications.
-He worked for more than a decade in the automotive industry in the U.S. and later in India, and owns multiple U.S. patents in the fields of friction materials and coatings.
-He has authored reports for BCC Research since 2012.
-Other reports by the author include AVM086A Top Ten Suppliers of Friction Products and Materials, AVM088A Top Ten Companies in Powder Metallurgy, FOD053A Top Ten Supplies of Food Safety Products and Technology, and AVM033B Abrasive Materials, Products, Applications and Global Markets.
+Vijay Subramanian has a Ph.D. in Materials Science from the University of Cincinnati, and extensive experience in the field of materials and their global markets.
+He worked for more than a decade in the automotive industry in the U.S., and later in India, and owns several U.S. patents.
+Dr. Subramanian has authored reports for BCC Research since 2012.
+Dr. Subramanian lives with his wife and two daughters in Kochi, India.